ibenzir/ibenzir/README.md

 - Development of **RAG applications** using vector databases and fine-tuning large language models.
 - Academic research on **UAV localization** using Reinforcement Learning-based SLAM.

 Beyond academics, I've worked as a web developer and an R&D Engineer, applying my skills to both social engagement platforms and applied intelligent systems.
 I draw inspiration from foundational works like Kepler's *Harmonies of the World* and Fibonacci's *Liber Abaci*.
-When I'm not coding, I enjoy playing video games—*Far Cry 3* is my all-time favorite.
+When I'm not coding, I enjoy playing video games—*Far Cry series* is my all-time favorite.

 <details>
 <summary>